-Hereditary haemochromatosis (HH) is a common, treatable and preventable inherited disorder in which excessive iron is absorbed from the intestine, which may cause organ damage over time.
+Hereditary haemochromatosis (HH) is a common, treatable and preventable inherited disorder in which excessive iron is absorbed from the intestine.
+Iron overloading left untreated can lead to organ damage over time.

 Iron overload in vital organs increases the risk of disease such as liver cirrhosis, arthritis, fatigue, and diabetes.
 The full expression of iron overload-related disease in people with a genetic vulnerability depends on age and gender, plus the complex interplay of environmental factors and modifier genes.

 Symptoms: Iron overload can give rise to a wide range of non-specific symptoms and clinical findings.
 Sometimes, even experienced doctors discussing the more serious symptom won’t make the connection between that issue and several other symptoms that could lead to a diagnosis of haemochromatosis and its quite straightforward treatment.
-Since gene testing has been available, earlier diagnosis is being made and fewer patients have symptoms.
+Since gene testing has been available, earlier diagnosis is being made.
+Today, fewer patients have symptoms and more and more patients are diagnosed without symptoms and before complications have developed (see table 3 comparing symptoms pre-gene testing 1980 and just after gene testing in 1997).

 Particularly if the patient has a family member with HH or is under 50 with two or more of the below symptoms, testing is important: